haritha-j/sinhala-song-search/lessons/Lesson3_Analysis.md

 }
 ```

-Re-run `index_products`, and it will create the analyzer.
+Re-run `index_songs`, and it will create the analyzer.
 You can query it directly using the curl request below.

 ### How you’ll know it worked:
 ```
-curl -X POST localhost:9200/products_index/_analyze -d '{"analyzer": "custom_english_analyzer", "text": "necklace made of brass"}' -H 'Content-Type: application/json'
+curl -X POST localhost:9200/songs_index/_analyze -d '{"analyzer": "custom_english_analyzer", "text": "necklace made of brass"}' -H 'Content-Type: application/json'
 ```

 Yields: